NeuroNexa/test/rl_sar/README.md

 > The standalone CMake toolchain now builds only the Titati hardware stack (CAN-FD router, 16-motor diagnostic, and `rl_real_titati`).
 Drivers for Unitree, Lite3, and other robots have been removed from this workspace.

 > [!TIP]
-> If no ROS environment is sourced, running `./build.sh` without arguments automatically falls back to the same hardware-only CMake build.
+> If no ROS environment is sourced, running `./build.sh` without arguments automatically falls back to the same hardware-only CMake build, so the slave Jetson can simply clone the repo and invoke `./build.sh` to get the CMake artifacts.

 For detailed usage instructions, you can check them via `./build.sh -h`: